 - Get one global perspective.
 When omnichannel is the norm, it’s important to have a tool that helps you visualize the global view of your marketing efforts, while also making it possible to zoom into the details, as needed.
 Customize your view to set specific metrics that reflect your goals.
 That will align your analysis with your priorities to ensure that you get the most value out of your efforts.

 How Does Data-Driven Stack Up?

 A Google study showed that data-driven attribution helped marketers grow conversions by 30% to 60% while reducing cost-per-conversion rates by 20% to 30% after adding this model to its AdWords product.
-This number increases as you expand your toolset to include platforms, like AdRoll, that can manage omnichannel marketing efforts in one integrated view.
+This number increases as you expand your toolset to include digital marketing platforms, like AdRoll, that can manage omnichannel marketing efforts in one integrated view.

 In the past, attribution models were selected based on perceived consumer behaviors and could vary wildly from one marketer to the next, even within the same industry.
 Meanwhile, most ad campaigns default to last-click attribution, giving full credit to the last ad that a consumer clicks before conversion.
 Neither of these methods is ideal for getting accurate data or significantly improving conversion rates.

 While other attribution models use basic analytics data, they only provide a template and often fail to account for important steps in the marketing funnel.
 With data-focused attribution, marketing teams can precisely map their unique attribution touchpoints based on real customers’ historical information.
 This helps to ensure that the correct level of credit is assigned to each touchpoint.

 What Do I Need to Know Before Implementing Data-Driven Attribution?